ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 Once I had gotten the main functionality of the library working, I decided to make a simple executable

 ## Testing
 To handle testing the library, I decided to use hspec.
-This is mostly because it is the Haskell testinglibrary that I am most familiar with, and it a nice, simple structure for writing tests.[^hspec-choice]
+This is mostly because it is the Haskell testing library that I am most familiar with.[^hspec-choice]

 Testing the library was a fairly straightforward process for the most part.
 Though the main issue I ran into was dealing with test data.
 I wanted to have the expected output data to be hardcoded, and not generated, so that the tests would be more stable, however this would lead to overly verbose tests.